AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-One or more details are missing or invalid (student/class name, assignment name)
+One or more details are missing or invalid
     * 1a1.
 EduBook informs the tutor of the invalid input(s).

   Use case ends.

-* 1b.
+* 2a.
 Target does not exist
-    * 1b1.
+    * 2a1.
 EduBook informs the tutor that the student or class does not exist.

   Use case ends.

-* 2a.
+* 3a.
 Assignment already assigned to a student
-    * 2a1.
+    * 3a1.
 EduBook informs the tutor that the assignment has already been assigned to the student.

   Use case ends.

-* 2b.
-Assignment already assigned from a class
+* 3b.
+Assignment already assigned to a class
-    * 2b1.
+    * 3b1.
 EduBook informs the tutor that the assignment has already been assigned to all students in the specified class.

   Use case ends.